paulcsmith/up/README.md

 ## Automatic rebuilding

-Up uses the files and paths in `rebuild_when_changed` in your `up.yml` to determine when it should rebuuld the containers.
+Up uses the files and paths in `rebuild_when_changed` in your `up.yml` to determine when it should rebuild the containers.

 By default Up tracks the common docker files and directories, but you will likely want to watch other files your images depend on.